poojaofficial-git/ID-CARD-APP-FLUTTER-PROJECT/README.md

-# stateful_widget
+# ID CARD android app using Flutter.

-A new Flutter project.
+Dart language is used in this project.

 ## Getting Started